Recoskie/JDasm/docs/Machine.md

 <br />

-The REX Prefix allowed us to set 64 bits before the next operation and 3 additional settings.
+The REX Prefix allowed us to set 64-bits before the next operation and 3 additional settings.

 <br />

-<strong>When we set bit mode 32 bit.
+<strong>When we set bit mode 32-bit.
 The instructions 40 to 4F are usable again, as the REX prefix is disabled.</strong>

 <br />